-Mike serves on the board of governors of the Association of Business Trial Lawyers (Northern California) and is a member of the Intellectual Property Owners' Association, PTAB Bar Association.
+Mike served on the board of governors of the Association of Business Trial Lawyers (NorCal) and is a member of the PTAB Bar Association.
 For more than a decade, Mike has served as a pro bono advisor to The Jazz & Democracy Project.

 The following represents experience acquired prior to joining Jones Day.

 Lead counsel in successfully defending three leading mobile phone manufacturers against multiple speech recognition patents in the District of Delaware, winning judgment of invalidity and disposing of the actions without discovery.

 Lead counsel in successfully defending three leading mobile phone manufacturers against patent claims related to mobile search in the Southern District of California and in related Patent Office proceedings, winning judgment of invalidity of all claims on the pleadings and disposing of the actions without discovery.

 Lead counsel in challenges to nearly 60 patents and more than 1,000 claims on behalf of a financial services company in the District of Delaware.